 We have one clear winner in this category; the Mebien Beach Bath Towel once again.
 It was soft upon arrival and only got softer with use.
 Its thickness provides delightful warmth when worn as a scarf or used as a blanket.
 The Demmex and Bazaar Anatolia are also thick and cozy.
 Our favorite thin towel in the comfort department is the Wetcat.
 It comes out of its package soft and continues to soften with use and washes.

 Turkish towels are known for their versatility.
 They make great throws, head wraps, bath towels, beach towels, scarves, and more.
-Since they dry so quickly, you could feasibly take a shower in the morning, dry off with your towel, and then wear it out as a scarf in the afternoon.
+Since they dry so quickly, you could feasibly shower in the morning, dry off with your towel, and then wear it as a scarf in the afternoon.
 We understand that not everyone would want to do that, but it's nice to have the option.
 We love specialty items, but part of what makes the Turkish towel unique is that it was purposefully designed for all these uses.

 The thicker towels in our review were a bit more versatile than their lightweight counterparts.
 Our top contenders, the Mebien Beach Bath Towel and the Demmex Organic Diamond Weave are thick, soft, and absorbent.
 The Mebien is soft and lightweight but still thick and cozy enough to provide a good bit of warmth when worn as a scarf or used as a blanket.
 The Demmex is even thicker, offers more warmth, and can make a very stylish throw for the end of a bed or living room chair.
 The runner-ups in this category are the hand towels.
-The Smyrna Original Hand Towels are larger than your average hand, face, or dish towel and can be used as a stylish table runner or head towel as well.
+The Smyrna Original Hand Towels are larger than your average hand, face, or dish towel and can be used as a stylish table runner or head towel.

 Most of the winners in this metric are a little thicker.
 The Mebien is a fun take on the Turkish towel.
 Usually, the tassels are knotted, but this towel lets its tassels fly free.
 It is also not your traditional minimalist striped towel, having more of a southwest vibe to its aesthetic.
 The Demmex and Bazaar Anatolia are also lovely — both are thick with knotted tassels and a diamond pattern.
 They come in many colors and are very pleasing to the eye, whether worn as scarves or used as towels.
 The Smyrna Hand Towel is also a very pretty towel with thick tassels, great as a functional asset to the kitchen or the bathroom.
 As far as an aesthetically pleasing lightweight towel, our heart is set on the Wetcat Original.
 Its traditional Turkish towel style and high-quality fabric put this one at the top of our list.